IgniteUI/indigo-design-docfx/en/components/checkbox.md

 ## Layout Template

+In Sketch, the Checkbox supports label position variants where the Checkbox label is placed after or before the Checkbox element.
 In Figma, you can change the label's position by using the "Label Position" property.
-In Sketch, the Checkbox supports label position variants and in Adobe XD, we are using Stacks to allow you to change the label and checkbox positions at design time simply by dragging it to the left or right of the checkbox visual.
+In Adobe XD, we are using Stacks to allow you to change the label and checkbox positions at design time simply by dragging it to the left or right of the checkbox visual.

 <img class="responsive-img" src="../images/checkbox_label_after.png" srcset="../images/checkbox_label_after@2x.png 2x" />
 <img class="responsive-img" src="../images/checkbox_label_before.png" srcset="../images/checkbox_label_before@2x.png 2x" />

 ## State

 The Checkbox provides **On**, Off, and Indeterminate selection states.
-In Figma, you can switch the selection state using the "State" property from the `Properties Panel`.
+In Figma, you can switch the selection state using the "State" property from the properties panel.
 In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.

 <img class="responsive-img" src="../images/checkbox_selection.png" srcset="../images/checkbox_selection@2x.png 2x" />